opsmatic/integrations/nagios/README.md

 1. Add the newly defined `opsmatic` contact to your appropriate contact groups, or directly to hosts and services that you wish you publish notifications for to Opsmatic

+1. **NOTE** If you are using Nagios Core 4.x or Nagios XI you need to set the following configuration option in your `nagios.cfg` file (this options isn't required for earlier versions of Nagios):

+    `enable_environment_macros=1`

 1. Restart Nagios and you're up and running!

 ## Advanced Configuration